futape/gustav/Public-API:-GustavMatch.md

 When comparing the source file's **title**, the items are searched in the title ([`_title` GvBlock option](Gustav-core-options#_title)) case-insensitively by default, or case-sensitively if the [`GustavMatch::CASE_SENSITIVE`](#int-case_sensitive) flag is set.
 Moreover the search items are wrapped into word-boundaries.
 For more information on *word-boundaries* see [`GustavMatch::SPEC_LOW`](#int-spec_low) and [`GustavMatch::SPEC_HIGH`](#int-spec_high).
 If the source file doesn't have a title, the score isn't increased.
 Otherwise the score is increased by 1 for each item for each occurrence within the title.
 When searching for literal items in the title, this function acts a bit differently: Additionally to the number of occurrences of the entire literal, for each of the literal's unique (case-insensitively) single items the product of the number of occurrences of the whole literal within the title and the number of occurrences of the single item within the literal is added to the score.
-If the [`GustavMatch::SPEC_HIGH`](#int-spec_high) flag isn't set, a sequence of spaces in a search item or a literal matches one or more whitespaces of any kind in the title.
+If the [`GustavMatch::LITERAL_SPACES`](#int-literal_spaces) flag isn't set, a sequence of spaces in a search item or a literal matches one or more whitespaces of any kind in the title.

 When comparing the source file's **tags**, the score is increased by 1 for each item found in the source file's tags ([`_tags` GvBlock option](Gustav-core-options#_tags)) (case-insensitively).